mullroy/pirate_hardware_interface/UPGRADE.md

 **![Deploy archive](screenshots/upgrade/19_unit_boot_upgrade.jpg?raw=true "Deploy archive")**<br>
 After the upgrade is done the wallet will prompt you to power cycle it.<br>
 **![Upgrade complete](screenshots/upgrade/20_unit_boot_upgrade.jpg?raw=true "Upgrade complete")**<br>
-The wallet will boot up in operational mode and prompt you to configure your mnemonic seed phrase and password.
-The newer software release will show the firmware version number on the LCD display for easy reference.<br>
+Prior to v3.6 the wallet will prompt you to configure your mnemonic seed phrase and password again after the upgrade.<br>
 **![Operational](screenshots/upgrade/22_operational-2.jpg?raw=true "Operational")**<br>